cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 the CSPRNG output with a construction that artificially injects randomness into a value that may be lacking entropy.

-Let Expand(k, info, n) be a randomness extractor, e.g., HKDF-Expand {{RFC5869}}, that takes as input a pseudorandom key k of length L, info string, and output length n, and produces L an output of length M. For example, when using HMAC with SHA256, L and M are 256 bits.
+Let G(n) be an algorithm that generates n random bytes from raw entropy, i.e., the output of a CSPRNG.
 Let Sig(sk, m) be a function that computes a signature of message m given private key sk.
-Let G be an algorithm that generates random numbers from raw entropy, i.e., the output of a CSPRNG.
-Let tag be a fixed, context-dependent string.
-Let KDF be a key derivation function with two inputs, e.g., HKDF-Extract {{RFC5869}}, that extracts a key of length L suitable for cryptographic use.
-Lastly, let H be a cryptographic hash function that produces output of length M.
+Let H be a cryptographic hash function that produces output of length M. Let Extract be a randomness extraction function, e.g., HKDF-Extract {{RFC5869}}, which accepts a salt and input keying material (IKM) parameter and produces a pseudorandom key of length L suitable for cryptographic use.
+Let Expand(k, info, n) be a randomness extractor, e.g., HKDF-Expand {{RFC5869}}, that takes as input a pseudorandom key k of length L, info string, and output length n, and produces output of length n.
+Finally, let tag1 be a fixed, context-dependent string, and let tag2 be a dynamically changing string.

 The construction works as follows.
-Instead of using x when randomness is needed,
+Instead of using x = G(n) when randomness is needed,
 use:

 ~~~
-Expand(Extract(G(x), H(Sig(sk, tag1))), tag2)
+       x = Expand(Extract(G(L), H(Sig(sk, tag1))), tag2, n)
 ~~~

-Functionally, this computes the PRF of a string (tag2) with a key derived from the CSPRNG output and signature over a fixed string (tag1).
-See {{tag-gen}} for details about how "tag1" and "tag2" should be generated.
-The PRF behaves in a manner that is indistinguishable from a truly random function from {0, 1}^L to {0, 1}^M assuming the key is selected at random.
-Thus, the security of this construction depends upon the secrecy of H(Sig(sk, tag1)) and G(x).
-If the signature is leaked, then security reduces to the scenario wherein the PRF provides only a wrapper to G(x).
+Functionally, this expands n random bytes from a key derived from the CSPRNG output and signature over a fixed string (tag1).
+See {{tag-gen}} for details about how "tag1" and "tag2" should be generated and used per invocation of the randomness wrapper.
+Expand() generates a string that is computationally indistinguishable from a truly random string of length n.
+Thus, the security of this construction depends upon the secrecy of H(Sig(sk, tag1)) and G(n).
+If the signature is leaked, then security reduces to the scenario wherein randomness is expanded directly from G(n).

-In systems where signature computations are not cheap, these values may be precomputed in anticipation of future randomness requests.
+Also, in systems where signature computations are expensive, these values may be precomputed in anticipation of future randomness requests.
 This is possible since the construction depends solely upon the CSPRNG output and private key.

-If one needs a longer output of bits, one can implement PRF as HKDF and use the HKDF-expand functionality.

-Sig(sk, tag1) MUST NOT be used or exposed beyond its role in this computation.
+Sig(sk, tag1) should only be computed once for the lifetime of the randomness wrapper, and MUST NOT be used or exposed beyond its role in this computation.
 Moreover, Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.

 # Tag Generation {#tag-gen}

-Both tags SHOULD be generated such that they never collide with another accessor or owner of the private key.
+Both tags SHOULD be generated such that they never collide with another contender or owner of the private key.
 This can happen if, for example, one HSM with a private key is used from several servers, or if virtual machines are cloned.